More about Cloud Database

 You may be happy with your current database solution, but are you sure you’ll feel the same way in the next five years?
 What about the next two?
+Have you considered all the implications of adopting a cloud database model?
 Data grows at a constant level, which has serious ramifications on applications and the choice of database to store and consume this data.

 In this article, we compare two popular types of databases: NoSQL vs. SQL database.
 We’ll look at the differences in terms of structure, rigidity, use cases, and popularity.
 We also look at how NetApp Cloud Volumes ONTAP can enhance the use of your databases running in the cloud.